m2young/RepData_PeerAssessment1/PA_template1.md

 ##     interval    steps
 ## 104      835 206.1698
 ```
-The interval (based on the average across all the days in the dataset) that contains the maximum number of steps is 835, at 206.17 steps.
+The interval (based on the average across all the days in the dataset) that contains the maximum number of steps is 835 seconds, at 206.17 steps.

 ###Imputing missing values